Visit

 Charlestown has two pebble beaches, both of which are perfect for exploring, rockpooling or just sitting and enjoying the Cornish sunshine.

-Eco-friendly buckets, spades, crab lines and other items for your day out on the beach – including deckchair hire for those that want to relax – are available from the Harbour Shop at the Round House.
+Buckets, spades, crab lines and other items for your day out on the beach are available from Harbour Gifts.